Laryngeal cancer: Risk factors

 The most important risk factor for laryngeal cancer is tobacco smoking.
 Death from laryngeal cancer is 20 times more likely for the heaviest smokers than for their non-smoking peers.
-Heavy chronic consumption of alcohol, particularly alcoholic spirits, is also a significant risk factor.
-When present in combination, the usages of alcohol and tobacco appear to have a synergistic effect.
-Other reported risk factors include being of low socioeconomic status, male sex, or age greater than 55 years.
+Regular and heavy consumption of alcohol, particularly alcoholic spirits, is also a significant risk factor.
+Using alcohol and tobacco together is an especially strong risk factor and causes 89% of laryngeal cancer cases.

 Occupational exposure to environmental factors such as wood dust, paint fumes, and certain chemicals used in the metalworking, petroleum, plastics, and textile industries is also believed to be a risk factor for laryngeal cancers.
-Infections by some strains of Papillomaviridae carry some risk of laryngeal carcinoma.
+Infections by some forms of HPV carry some risk of laryngeal carcinoma.

 People with a history of head and neck cancer are known to be at higher risk (about 25%) of developing a second, separate cancer of the head, neck, or lung.
 This is likely due to chronic exposure to the carcinogenic effects of alcohol and tobacco.
 In this situation, a field change effect may occur, where the epithelial tissues start to become diffusely dysplastic with a reduced threshold for malignant change.
 This risk may be reduced by quitting alcohol and tobacco.